wa1kmoon/GRB-cruise/gcn_template.md

 was marginal detected in our stacked image with a magnitude of R=20.5+/-0.2 mag at the mid time of about 2.1 days after the burst.
 The photometry is calibrated with nearby USNO B1.0 stars.

+#### multi-wavelength afterglow of GRB 121211A

+Title: GRB 211211A: Nanshan/NEXT optical observations

+S.Q.
+Jiang (NAOC), Z.P.
+Zhu (NAOC, HUST), S.Y.
+Fu, X. Liu, D. Xu (NAOC),
+X. Gao (Urumqi No.1 Senior High School), J.Z.
+Liu (XAO) report:

+We observed the field of GRB 211211A detected by Fermi (Fermi GBM team, GCN 31201) and Swift (D'Ai et al., GCN 31202) using the NEXT-0.6m optical telescope located at Nanshan, Xinjiang, China.
+Observations started at 23:01:09 UT on 2021-12-11, i.e., 9.85 hr after the BAT trigger, and 10x200 s frames in the Sloan r-filter as well as 12x200 s frames in the Sloan z-filter were obtained.

+The optical afterglow candidate of the GRB reported by KAIT (Zheng & Filippenko, GCN 31203), consistent with the enhanced Swift-XRT position (Beardmore et al., GCN 31205), is detected in our stacked r- and z-band images.
+Preliminary photometry is as follows:

+T_mid-T0 (hr)    Mag     MagErr  Filter
+10.34               20.29    0.07        r
+10.68               19.9      0.3         z

+both calibrated with nearby PS1 stars.

+We note that the NEXT's r-band magnitude is comparable to that of KAIT in the clear band, although the time interval of the two observations is ~10 hr.